Natalya Guseva

-Nataliya Evgenyevna Guseva (née Guseva) (Ната́лия Евге́ньевна Гу́сева; born 15 February 1972) is a Soviet and Russian actress, who became well known in the Soviet Union for the leading role of Alisa Selezneva in Guest from the Future (1984).
+Nataliya Evgenyevna Murashkevich (best known under her birth name, Natalya Guseva) (Ната́лия Евге́ньевна Гу́сева; born 15 February 1972) is a Soviet and Russian actress, who became well known in the Soviet Union for the leading role of Alisa Seleznyova in Guest from the Future (1984).

 She graduated from Moscow State Academy of Fine Chemical Technology in 1995.
 In 2008, after a 20-year break from the spotlight, she participated in several film and television projects.

 Biography

 Nataliya Yevgenyevna Guseva was born on February 15, 1972, in Zvenigorod.
 Her father was Evgeni Alexandrovich Gusev, a worker, and her mother was Galina Maksevna Guseva, a physician-therapist.
 In 1979 Natalya went to the first class of the Moscow Secondary School No. 692.

 In 1983, an assistant from the Gorky Film Studio came to her school, who was looking for children with good diction.
 Natalya was one of the children selected and received an invitation to a tryout.
 As a result, her first role was as a schoolgirl in the children's short film Dangerous Trifles (1983), which was made in order to teach children traffic regulations.
 In this role, she caught the eye of an assistant to Pavel Arsenov, who was looking for a girl to play the role of Alisa Selezneva in the television series Guest from the Future.
 When meeting Arsenov, Natalya was so excited that when she was asked for her year of birth she mistakenly said 1872 instead of 1972.

 Her role in the series made Nataliya extremely popular, and many Soviet schoolboys fell in love with her, leading to large quantities of fan mail (including from outside the Soviet Union).
 This phenomenon was known as "Alicemania" (Алисомания).
 Natalya was not ready for such fame, and for a while developed a problem with her posture: she walked with her head bowed low so that her fans would not recognize her.
 She starred in three other films during her career: The Race of the Century (1986), Lilac Ball (1987) and Will of the Universe (1988), but these films did not achieve the success of Guest from the Future.
 In The Race of the Century her role was relatively minor and episodic, and the film was a box-office failure.
 Lilac Ball was a sequel to Guest from the Future, but took a darker tone: Natalya again played Alisa Selezneva, but she was 14 years old during filming, and the character had moved on from that in Guest.
 After this, Natalya's film career came to a close.
 In 1989 she was offered the main role of Valery Nikolayev in the crime drama Crash – Cop's Daughter, but declined the offer as the plot contained many scenes of violence and she did not want to tarnish the image she had created of Alisa Selezneva.
 She later received several further offers of film roles, but refused them all, as the films contained, as she put it, "New Russian" scenes.